Images from the American West

 Here are the wilting sixtieth birthday flowers, the insects that invade, the stuff we hoped would make us feel safe, the decaying fruit that we forgot to eat, the birds that few into the walls of glass, the talismans of hope for the future.
 Set against the sometimes chaotic outside world, here are the mundane and magical objects we accumulate bring comfort in these wild times.

-While the world keeps glitching—climate collapse, indictements, an algorithmic spiral—we keep lighting scented candles and hitting "add to cart."
+While the world keeps glitching—climate collapse, indictments, an algorithmic spiral—we keep lighting scented candles and hitting "add to cart."
 Perhaps this is what the end looks like: not a fireball or a reckoning, but a pile of Amazon boxes, half a bottle of tequila, and a Magic 8 Ball, which is as good an oracle as any.
 That and cats quietly judging us all.

 Candles, Crystals, Iron Bear and Monkey Coin Holders, Snow Globe, Matches, Tarot Cards, Cups, Wand, Coins, Sword Letter Opener